Welcome to my academic pages!

 - Research opportunities for students (more details):

-- try those various bonus assignments offered in my mass courses, and continue in my advanced courses,
+- try the bonus assignments offered in IB000, and continue in my advanced seminars and courses;

-- visit the seminar FI:IV119 Seminar on Discrete Mathematical Methods (already for first-year students),
+- e.g., attend the seminar FI:IV119 Seminar on Discrete Mathematical Methods (already for the second-year students),

 - consider the opportunity of a PhD study

 Generally speaking, any theoretical research into graphs (with emphasis on structural and topological graph theory), into graph algorithms (with emphasis on parameterized complexity and logic on graphs), and some discrete geometrical problems can be discussed.
 See the current research topics.

 - A short list of selected recent publications

 - 2023 (co-author M. Chimani): Inserting Multiple Edges into a Planar Graph.
 Journal of Graph Algorithms and Applications (2023), to appear.
 URL: arxiv.org/abs/1509.07952.

 - 2023 (co-author J. Jedelský): Twin-width of Planar Graphs is at most 8, and at most 6 when Bipartite Planar.
 In: ICALP 2023 (2023), to appear.
 URL: arxiv.org/abs/2210.08620.

 - 2023 (co-author D. Agaoglu Cagirici): Efficient Isomorphism for Sd-graphs and T-graphs.
 Algorithmica 85 (2023), 352--383.
 URL: arxiv.org/abs/1907.01495.
 DOI 10.1007/s00453-022-01033-8.